GoogleCloudPlatform/professional-services/examples/dlp/cloud_function_example/README.md

 ### Prerequisites

-Ensure that you have gcloud installed and authenticated to the project you want to deploy the example to.
+Ensure that you have the [Google Cloud SDK](https://cloud.google.com/sdk/install) installed and authenticated to the project you want to deploy the example to.

 ### Enable Required APIs